(Everything I Do) I Do It for You

 "(Everything I Do) I Do It for You" is a song by Canadian singer-songwriter Bryan Adams.
-Written by Adams, Michael Kamen, and Robert John "Mutt" Lange, the power ballad was the lead single for both the soundtrack album from the 1991 film Robin Hood: Prince of Thieves and Adams's sixth studio album, Waking Up the Neighbours (1991).
+Written by Adams, Michael Kamen, and Robert John "Mutt" Lange, the power ballad was the lead single for both the soundtrack album from the 1991 film Robin Hood: Prince of Thieves and Adams' sixth studio album, Waking Up the Neighbours (1991).
 The single was released on June 17, 1991, by A&M Records and the accompanying music video was directed by Julien Temple.